TL;DR

 All this takes time, especially if you’re unfamiliar with the tools (or even a bit rusty).
 No one is an expert at everything, and often the only time many staff touch their security tooling is when there’s an incident, so it can be hard to remember all the ins and outs!
 There’s the problem of getting the data—remembering the query syntax and the data schema—and then being able to interpret the results.
 No one enjoys scrolling through pages of packets in Wireshark.
 And it’s worse when you need to correlate data from multiple log sources to reconstruct what happened.
 Finally, these can sometimes be stressful situations where answers are needed urgently.
 Time is of the essence!

-The Dropzone AI Analyst chatbot was designed to help security analysts quickly field unpredictable, ad hoc security investigations.
+The Dropzone AI SOC Analyst chatbot was designed to help security analysts quickly field unpredictable, ad hoc security investigations.
 The chatbot enables human analysts to use natural-language queries that synthesize data from multiple security and IT tools to quickly get answers.

 Let’s compare the time required for an AI-augmented workflow with a traditional workflow: